San Francisco, California Therapists

 Mental Health Resources in San Francisco

-A lot of financial resources go into San Francisco local mental health organizations.
+A lot of financial resources go into San Francisco’s local mental health organizations.
 For example, one place people can turn to is the Mental Health Board of San Francisco, which has a hotline people can call to receive information from a clinician.
 Psychiatry services are available, either through the Mission Mental Health Clinic, or the private provider Network.

-The San Francisco Department of Public Health operates the Behavioral health Plan, which features programs, clinics and access to private psychologists, psychiatrists, and therapists.
+The San Francisco Department of Public Health operates the Behavioral Health Plan, which features programs, clinics, and access to private psychologists, psychiatrists, and therapists.
 There are neighborhood organizations throughout the city offering mental health assistance and care as well.
-For example, there is Haight Ashbury Psychological Services with a sliding scale payment plan, the Bayview Hunter’s Point Foundation Behavioral Health program where no one is denied service and the MOST Team & South of Market Street Mental Health Services Organization.
+For example, there is Haight Ashbury Psychological Services with a sliding scale payment plan, the Bayview Hunter’s Point Foundation Behavioral Health program where no one is denied service, and the MOST Team & South of Market Street Mental Health Services Organization.